gradio-app/gradio/guides/06_integrating-other-frameworks/01_using-hugging-face-integrations.md

 Gradio has multiple features that make it extremely easy to leverage existing models and Spaces on the Hub.
 This guide walks through these features.

-## Demos with the Hugging Face Inference API
+## Demos with the Hugging Face Inference Endpoints

-Hugging Face has a free service called the [Inference API](https://huggingface.co/inference-api), which allows you to send HTTP requests to models in the Hub.
-For transformers or diffusers-based models, the API can be 2 to 10 times faster than running the inference yourself.
-The API is free (rate limited), and you can switch to dedicated [Inference Endpoints](https://huggingface.co/pricing) when you want to use it in production.
-Gradio integrates directly with the Hugging Face Inference API so that you can create a demo simply by specifying a model's name (e.g. `Helsinki-NLP/opus-mt-en-es`), like this:
+Hugging Face has a service called [Serverless Inference Endpoints](https://huggingface.co/docs/api-inference/index), which allows you to send HTTP requests to models on the Hub.
+The API includes a generous free tier, and you can switch to [dedicated Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) when you want to use it in production.
+Gradio integrates directly with Serverless Inference Endpoints so that you can create a demo simply by specifying a model's name (e.g. `Helsinki-NLP/opus-mt-en-es`), like this:

 ```python
 import gradio as gr